idegeus/UrbanTransportTimes/readme.md

 ## Online Platform

-Go to the most recent online version here: https://idegeus.github.io/UrbanTransportTimes/.
+Go to the most recent online version at https://urbantransporttimes.online.

 ## Datasets: description